Search

 WOODSIDE AVENUE FELLOWSHIP

-Please make a SPECIAL NOTE of the date of our meeting on Tuesday, 10th June when the Children's Choir from Stivichall Primary School will be coming again to sing to us.
+Please join us this coming Tuesday, 10th June, at 2pm, at Woodside Avenue Church, when the Children's Choir from Stivichall Primary School will be coming again to sing to us.
 They have been several times before and we always have a very enjoyable afternoon listening to their lovely singing.
+Our Earlsdon friends will be very welcome.
+A cup of tea and biscuits available afterwards.
+Why not bring a friend?

 Kathleen Wykes